PhantomCatz/Training/Git/Git.md

 >      └─D┴──G─
 > ```

 The Git system is usually likened to a tree.
-Each of the nodes on the graph, the letters, represent a *commit*, or a snapshot of the repository.
+Each of the nodes on the graph (A, B, etc.), represent a *commit*, or a snapshot of the repository.
 Commits are meant to be static, not changing and not dependent on future commits.

 The paths on the graph should be read from left to right, starting from node A.